L-1 Intracompany Transferee Visa

-L-1A is issued for a maximum of 7 years; L-1B is issued for a maximum of 5 years.
+L-1A is issued to transfer employees in management and executive roles.
+L-1B is issued to professional employees with specialized knowledge of the company’s systems, trade secrets, patents, etc. L-1A is issued for a maximum of 7 years; L-1B is issued for a maximum of 5 years.
 Initially it will be granted for 1 year or 3 years, with extensions granted in 2-year increments till you reach the maximum period.

-L-1A holders can apply for permanent residence under EB-1C category as the priority dates are almost always current.
+L-1A visa holders can apply for permanent residence under EB-1C category as the priority dates are almost always current.
 Labor Certification is not required.
 L-1B visa holders cannot apply for permanent residence under EB-1C.
 They usually apply for EB-2 or EB-3, which requires Labor Certification.

 I am currently working on a L-1 visa in the U.S. Can I change to another U.S. entity, which is also a subsidiary of our overseas company?

-No. You cannot use your original L-1 visa to work for any other company, even if that company has a qualifying relationship with your overseas company.
+You cannot use your original L-1 visa to work for any other company, even if that company has a qualifying relationship with your overseas company.
 If you move to another U.S. entity, that entity must file an independent L-1 petition for you.